 • Timing: Authors may request to withdraw their article at any time before the review process is completed.
 However, once the review process is completed and the article has been accepted for publication or has been published, it cannot be withdrawn.

-• Process: To request a withdrawal, authors must send an email to the editorial team at [email protected] The email must include the reason for the withdrawal request, the corresponding author's full name and contact information.
+• Process: To request a withdrawal, authors must send an email to the concerned journal's official email displayed on the journal's website.
+The email must include the reason for the withdrawal request, the corresponding author's full name, and contact information.

 • Evaluation: The editorial team will evaluate each withdrawal request on a case-by-case basis and will inform the authors of their decision in a timely manner.